SeanbReyes/SeanbReyes/README.md

 ## 🌐 About Me

-- 🎓 **Current Student**: Pursuing Computer Science at [OSSU](https://github.com/ossu/computer-science)
+- 🎓 **Current Student**: Pursuing Computer Science at [OSSU](https://github.com/ossu/computer-science).
-- 💻 **Backend Enthusiast**: Enjoy working with scalable backends and clean architecture in production environments
+- 💻 **Note**: Clean arch is actually a lie and let's face it, python is actually not that great.
-- 📚 **Always Learning**: Currently delving deeper into low-level programming and system design
+- 📚 **Always Learning**: Currently delving deeper into low-level programming and system design.
-- 🎨 **Interests**: Frontend/UI Design, creating smooth user experiences, and optimizing performance

 ## 🚀 Experience Highlights

 - **Production-Ready Microservices**: Developed, utilizing Docker, Kubernetes, and message brokers like RabbitMQ & Kafka.
 - **Design Patterns**: Experienced with a range of design patterns, including Domain-Driven Design (DDD), Event-Driven Architecture (EDA), and more.
-I value patterns that simplify codebases and enhance scalability.
 - **Low-Level Knowledge**: Familiar with memory management, network protocol design, data structures, and algorithms that contribute to high-performance applications.

 ## 💼 Currently Working On